roybleas/santa/readme.md

 - A participant may only have one partner each year
 - The partner may be different or the same in another year.

-### Distribution of Santas list
+### Distribution of a participants the Secret Santas roles
-- Each participant will have their own email address to receive the name of the recipient of their gift.
+- Receiving the name of the recipient of their Secret Santa gift is outside the scope of the exercise

 ## Design Features
 ### File loading